Runic Vengeance Preview

 “Dad?” he asked, feeling his heart skip a beat.

-Kyle paused, taking another breath in, feeling his heart hammering in his chest.
+Kyle hesitated, taking another breath in, feeling his heart hammering in his chest.
 He kept his eyes on his own lap, feeling his father's eyes on him.

 “Why did you leave Mom?”